tddg/cs571-spring20/proj0b.md

 % cs161-gdb sys161
 ```

 and you are debugging the simulator.
-Detailed instructions
-on how to debug your operating system and a brief introduction to GDB are
-contained in the page
-<a href="http://cs.gmu.edu/~dbarbara/CS471/WorkingWith161.html"> Working with 161
-</a>.

 ## Setting up your account and getting the distribution